Skip to content

 }

-The code above sketches the core of an operating system (aka. the kernel):
+The code above sketches the core of an OS kernel:

 • handle thread scheduling upon a timer interrupt